nhsengland/virtual-wards-draft-standards/2_Architecture.md

  - The data structure: what data is shared and the format in which it is shared
  - The data transfer mechanism: how the data is shared from one system to another

-The scope of these interoperability standards and implementation guidance covers the data structure for sharing Virtual Ward data, including the type of information and the format in which it is to be shared and received.
+The scope of these interoperability standards and implementation guidance covers the data structure for sharing virtual ward data, including the type of information and the format in which it is to be shared and received.
 The mechanism for transferring the data within or between organisations is to be determined by organisations locally, however guidance is provided in [section 4 on Data Transfer Mechanisms](/4_Data_Transfer_Mechanisms.md).

 ![image](/Images/Architecture%20Diagram%20-%20Technical%20Solution%20Scope%20v2.png)